How does changing stem length effect mountain biking?

 Hop back on an older bike with very narrow handlebars and a long stem, and it feels incredibly twitchy and far less confidence inspiring on the downhills.

-Even some XC riders have dialled back some of the stem lengths and tried running wider bars – however most avid XC riders definitely still run noticeably longer stems than most casual mountain bikers who are more into hitting their local trail network or bike park.
+Even some XC riders have dialed back some of the stem lengths and tried running wider bars – however most avid XC riders definitely still run noticeably longer stems than most casual mountain bikers who are more into hitting their local trail network or bike park.

-The main reasons for this is that having the weight moved forward somewhat on the bike ensures that the front wheel stays planted on the trail when climbing, and the rider is seated in the perfect position to maximize their pedalling power.
+The main reasons for this is that having the weight moved forward somewhat on the bike ensures that the front wheel stays planted on the trail when climbing, and the rider is seated in the perfect position to maximize their pedaling power.

 For the majority of mountain bikers however, myself included, very often climbing is simply a necessary evil to get to the part that I enjoy most, the downhill run!